22 ARC vs. 223 Remington: Which Is Better?

 Recoil: 22 ARC vs. 223 Rem

-Both rounds have virtually non-existent recoil, but we’ll dive in to give you a better idea for each.
-I base my comparison on free recoil energy because unlike “felt recoil” it is objective.
-It’s a measure of recoil determined by four variables: projectile weight, propellant weight, muzzle velocity, and firearm weight.
+Both rounds have virtually non-existent recoil, but we'll dive in to give you a better idea of each.
+I base my comparison on free recoil energy because, unlike "felt recoil," it is objective.
+It's a measure of recoil determined by four variables: projectile weight, propellant weight, muzzle velocity, and firearm weight.

-While the 22 ARC technically has less recoil, the difference is so minuscule that most shooters won’t notice much difference.
+The difference in recoil is so minuscule that most shooters won't notice it.
 This section is a tie.

 Trajectory